Brewers vs. Rockies Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- The Brewers will hand the ball to Eric Lauer (3-2) for his sixth start of the season.
+- Wade Miley (3-1) will take the mound for the Brewers, his sixth start of the season.

-- In five starts this season, he's earned a quality start in two of them.
+- He has earned a quality start three times in five starts this season.

-- In five starts, Lauer has pitched through or past the fifth inning three times.
-He has a season average of 5.2 frames per outing.
+- Miley has pitched five or more innings in five straight games and will look to extend that streak.

 |Opponent